cchauser/Twitter-real-time-sentiment-analysis/README.md

 * Plotly
 * Pandas

 You can find a quickstart guide to setting up Kafka [here](https://kafka.apache.org/quickstart).
 You'll need two topics.
-One called "TwitterStream" and one called "frontEndStream".
+One called "TwitterStream" and one called "FrontEnd".

 The neural network was trained using the [sentiment140](https://www.kaggle.com/kazanova/sentiment140) dataset.
 The final trained neural network is too large to upload to GitHub so I've provided the program used to train it here.